 Necklaces, bracelets and rings are not encouraged.
 Injuries may result during everyday play.

 Pierced ears: Studs only please, no pendant styles or hoops which could catch and tear your child’s ear lobe.

-It is recommended that all items of clothing and property be named.
-A considerable number of clothes are left unclaimed each term.
+Lost Property – It is recommended that all items of clothing and property be named.
+All school uniforms will be labeled with last names.
 Lost property can be inspected at any time.
 Periodically unclaimed property is donated to a clothing bank.

 Below outlines a range of methods that Rotokawa School work to report to whānau/families.

 Kōrero mai – Talk to me – To begin every year, Rotokawa School starts with a ‘Kōrero mai – Talk to me’ session which allows children, parents/caregivers and whānau/families the opportunity to come in and discuss their child’s likes, strengths, aspirations, family structures etc with the classroom teacher.
 It is a ‘get to know you’ time that allows teachers to be able to connect and therefore differentiate instruction within the classroom environment.

 Formal Reporting – Twice a year (end of Term 2 and Term 4), Rotokawa School provides a written report for parents/caregivers.
 These reports are followed by Parent/Teacher Interviews in Term 1, which allow parents/caregivers to discuss the report.
 Booking for this is done via our SkoolLoop app.